jorp/ansible-firefox/README.md

-# Ansible Role: Firefox
+# firefox-addons

-Installs firefox and optionally creates profiles with extensions.
-Extensions are installed but need to be manually enabled from firefox.
+Create and configure Firefox profiles and download extensions

 ## Requirements